Drum Hill High School

 Drum Hill High School, which was readapted for use as Drum Hill Senior Living Community, is a historic school located at Peekskill, Westchester County, New York, United States.
-It was built between 1909 and 1911 and is a three-story, "E"-shaped, gray buff pressed brick building in the Classical Revival style.
+It was built between 1909 and 1911 and is a three-story, E-shaped, gray buff pressed brick building in the Classical Revival style.
 It features an elaborate light court.
+It had an auditorium, science laboratories, a gymnasium, and classrooms capacity for 1,000 students.
 It remained in use as a school until 1972.
 It was later developed into a senior living community.

 It was added to the National Register of Historic Places in 1979.